First Tower Trustees Ltd v CDS (Superstores International) Ltd: Judgment

-Lewison LJ held that it was wrong to suggest that a contractual estoppel (where parties bound to accept something even if they knew it to be untrue) was an answer to a claim under the Misrepresentation Act 1967 section 3, or that a non-reliance clause was immune from scrutiny (disapproving two High Court cases, Thornbridge [2015] EWHC 3430 (QB) and Sears [2016] EWHC 433 (Ch)).
+Lewison LJ held that it was wrong to suggest that a contractual estoppel (where parties are bound to accept something even if they knew it to be untrue) was an answer to a claim under the Misrepresentation Act 1967 section 3, or that a non-reliance clause was immune from scrutiny (disapproving two High Court cases, Thornbridge [2015] EWHC 3430 (QB) and Sears [2016] EWHC 433 (Ch)).
 MA 1967 section 3 had to be interpreted according to the policy of preventing escape from liability unless it was reasonable.
 However, when a non-consumer contract simply described a party's primary obligation, this was a ‘basis clause’ and there was no question of applying the reasonableness test.
 Clause 5.8 was not reasonable.
-The judge rightly stressed that pre-contract enquiries were important in conveyancing.
+The judge rightly stressed that pre-contract inquiries were important in conveyancing.
 There could be an exceptional case where a clause precluding reliance on replies could satisfy the reasonableness test, but it would be hard to imagine what that was.
 The landlord's liability was not limited to the extent of the trust fund.
-The lease contract stated the landlord only contracted as a trustee, and that limited liability in contract, but not in tort or damages payable under MA 1967 s 2.
+The lease contract stated the landlord only contracted as a trustee, and that limited liability in the contract, but not in tort or damages payable under MA 1967 s 2.

 Leggatt LJ and Sir Colin Rimer agreed.